 Identifying your website’s most popular pages is essential before you begin migration.
 This data will help you to compare the new website with the old one.
 We recommend using Google Search Console to gather data for at least the last six months.

 You can export the “Clicks” and “Impressions” data for your top-performing pages.
 This information will be essential as you begin your website migration.

-If you don’t have Google Search Console access, highly recommend creating one and verifying the site before starting the migration.
+If you don’t have Google Search Console access, I highly recommend creating one and verifying the site before migrating.

 3. Website Loading Speed Report